-In the holy Qur'anic verse: "Allah only desires to keep away uncleanness from you O Ahl al-Bayt and purify you a thorough purifying", the use of the two phrases "نطهير", "to keep away" and "تطهير", "to purify" indicate that "uncleanness" previously existed but was removed when these words were revealed.
+In the holy Qur'anic verse: "Allah only desires to keep away uncleanness from you O Ahl al-Bayt and purify you a thorough purifying", the use of the two phrases "الذهاب", "to keep away" and "تطهير", "to purify" indicate that "uncleanness" previously existed but was removed when these words were revealed.
 This use of the phrases "to keep away" and "to purify" indicates that Ahl al-Bayt used to commit sins, but their "uncleanness" is then removed.
 They, therefore, became "pure after a time"

-In this verse the word "اذهاب", "preceded by" "عن" meaning "from" is a transitive verb which means "to keep away" uncleanness from Ahl al-Bay and this desire is pre-existent, not that the opposite state existed in Ahl al-Bayt and God removed it from them.
-The word "تطهير", "purifying" does not mean "removal of not previously uncleanness, been clean", but it refers to the pre-existence of Ahl al-Bayt's purity".
-This is similar to the idea in the Our'anic verse,
+In this verse the word "اذهاب", "preceded by" "عن" meaning "from" is a transitive verb which means "to keep away" uncleanness from Ahl al-Bay and this desire is pre-existent, not that the opposite state existed in Ahl almean "removal of not previously uncleanness, been clean", but it refers to the pre-existence of Ahl al-Bayt's purity".
+This is similar to the idea in the Qur'anic verse,